 Pimachiowin Aki, “the land that gives life” (Ojibwe), is Canada’s first mixed World Heritage property.
 It combines both natural and cultural heritage values of the Anishinaabeg people across the Bloodvein River, Little Grand Rapids, Pauingassi and Poplar River communities.
 It was officially designated as one of the UNESCO World Heritage Sites in Canada in 2018.

 This site has been home to the Anishinaabeg people for over 7,000 years.
-It combines cultural traditions of Ji-ganawendamang Gidakiiminaan (‘keeping the land’) with the natural landscapes.
-This massive space is an ecosystem of rivers, lakes, wetlands and a boreal forest.
-It’s also a network of ceremonial, habitation sites and travel routes.
+It combines the cultural traditions of Ji-ganawendamang Gidakiiminaan (‘keeping the land’) with the natural landscapes.
+This massive space is an ecosystem of rivers, lakes, wetlands and boreal forests.
+It’s also a network of ceremonial habitation sites and travel routes.
 Steeped in ancient traditions of the people who have been fishing, hunting and gathering here for millennia.

-Final word on UNESCO World Heritage Sites in Canada
+Final words on UNESCO World Heritage Sites in Canada

 With 20 UNESCO World Heritage Sites in Canada, there are many opportunities to create a unique itinerary to see them all.
 It’s also a chance to learn about Canada’s history and the people who lived here long before it came to be.